It's Rush Limbaugh with half my brain tied behind my back.

 All we have done is forced the tax bill into fewer and fewer people.

-You cannot push that further without fundamentally destroying the opportunities that exist in this nation.
+You cannot push that further without fundamentally destroying the opportunities that exist.

-And during all of this, our exalted president tells us that the top one percent, the top ten percent are not paying their fair share.
+And during all of this, our exalted president tells us that the top 1%, the top 10%, are not paying their fair share.

-Well, the top one percent is anybody who makes more than thirty-five thousand in the US because it compared to the globe, that's the top one percent.
+Well, the top 1% is anybody who makes more than $35,000 in the U.S. because compared to the globe, that's the top 1%.

 That's the wealth transfer that's going on.

-And for him to have the audacity to say that this system hasn't worked, look at the nineteenth and twentieth centuries with the most explosive economic growth in the history of humanity.
+And for him to have the audacity to say that this system hasn't worked, look at the 19th and 20th centuries with the most explosive economic growth in the history of humanity.

 Yep.